- Endangered Species Consulting

 - Construction Site SWPPPs

 Great Lakes Ecological Monitoring provided the Michigan Department of Environmental Quality electrofishing support in the collection of carp and young-of-year smallmouth bass from the Kalamazoo River.
-Mr. French worked closely with the paper company's consultant (Wood, Inc) in the collection of fish from the river.
+Mr. French worked closely with the paper company's consultant (Wood, Inc) in the collection of targeted fish species from the river.

 The firm's Principal, Ronald French, has been engaged in Environmental Monitoring for over 30 years.
 He has worked closely with industrial, municipal, state and federal clients to support their environmental monitoring needs.
 Additional team members include those who have left general consulting, but who still want to work in their respective career field.
-These interdisciplinary skill sets include: restoration ecology, geology, stream hydrology, groundwater, risk assessment and public relations.
+These interdisciplinary skill sets include: restoration ecology, geology, stream hydrology, wetland delineation, groundwater, risk assessment and public relations.

 Over 100 years of combined experience in environmental monitoring, which includes remediation monitoring at small-industrial sites to managing monitoring activities at large complex Superfund Mega-Sites.
 Our work includes preparing Field Sampling Plans (FSPs), Quality Assurance Project Plans (QAPPs), Long Term Monitoring Plans and Health and Safety Plans.
 Once these plans are complete then we can assist you in collecting the necessary data to support your project objectives.